Section 3.1: Emotional Responses to Loss

 Shock and Disbelief

-In the immediate aftermath of loss, shock and disbelief act as a buffer, protecting the individual from the overwhelming pain.
+Shock and disbelief act as a buffer in the immediate aftermath of loss, protecting the individual from the overwhelming pain.
 This initial numbness allows for gradual emotional processing as reality sets in.
-As time passes, transitioning from shock to acceptance becomes an important part of healing.
+As time passes, transitioning from shock to acceptance becomes an essential part of healing.

 Sadness and Loneliness